-- Details on procedures to ensure compliance with eviction moratoriums.
+- List of procedures to ensure compliance with eviction moratoriums.

 - Have any of the properties managed by you been ‘taken over’ for COVID-19 temporary hospitals, housing, or other services?
 Do you anticipate any properties to be utilized in such a capacity in the future?
 If yes, you may be asked for a copy of the contract governing this arrangement.